JordanHatch/maslow-redux/README.md

   requests to an external API.

 ## Caveats

-- We've got here so far by crudely stripping out any internal dependencies and merging some Need API behavior.
-As a result, there are plenty of bugs, and some features might not work.

-- There's no user authentication feature: for simplicity, all sessions are configured to use the same user in the database.

 - We're currently missing the search and organisation filtering features.
 These could be added back in the future.